Age-Old Wisdom meets Modern Tools

+How do you keep your holiday plants alive in the new year?
 Three longtime favorites—the poinsettia, Christmas cactus, and amaryllis—require similar care and can be coaxed into blooming for future holiday seasons.
+Here’s how.

-To rejuvenate your poinsettia for next year’s holiday season, move it outside when night temperatures are not apt to fall much below 50°F (10°C) and prune to keep it bushy and compact.
-To initiate flowering, the poinsettia needs long nights in complete darkness starting in early October.
+- Starting in early October, to initiate flowering, the poinsettia needs long nights in complete darkness.
 Cover the plant with a cardboard box or keep it in a closet from about 5 p.m. to 8 a.m. and water sparingly.
-When buds form in early December, stop the dark treatment.
+During the day, bring it back out to the window.

 Get more tips on caring for poinsettias.